kahi-framework/kahi-ui.nbn.dev/content/docs/display/list.md

 +++
 [[properties."List.Container"]]
 name="is"
-description="Changes the HTML tag used for rendering the list, and the list item prefixing." default="ul" types=["ol", "ul"]
+description="Alters the HTML tag rendered to the DOM, changing the list item prefixes." default="ul" types=["ol", "ul"]